The History of Milk Kefir

 Where do Kefir grains come from?

-The history of milk kefir was initially part of a legend and a bit mysterious too.
-People living on the northern slopes of the Caucasian Mountains believe that Muhammad, the Great Prophet gave kefir grains to the Orthodox people and showed them how to make kefir.
+The history of milk kefir was initially part of a legend and a bit mysterious, too.
+People living on the northern slopes of the Caucasian Mountains believe that Muhammad, the Great Prophet, gave kefir grains to the Orthodox people and showed them how to make kefir.
 They guarded the grains and the knowledge given to them by the Prophet for fear of losing their strength.
-The kefir grains became the families and the tribe’s wealth, and the uses and techniques of preparation were known to future generations only.
+The kefir grains became the families and the tribe’s wealth, and the uses and techniques of preparation were passed down to future generations only.

 What is Milk Kefir?

-Kefir is a milk product made from the milk of goats, cows, and sheep also.
-There were sacks made of animal skin in which kefir was made.
+Kefir is a milk product generated by milking goats, cows, and sheep as well.
+People made kefir in sacks made of animal skin.
 The bags were kept so that they encountered direct sunlight, which helped in the fermenting process of the milk.
-In the evening, the sacks were carried back home and hung behind the doors so that people passing the door would prod them with their hands or feet so that the content mixes well.
-More fresh milk was added after the kefir was taken out, so the fermentation process did not stop.
-These people enjoyed this whole food for many years.
+In the evening, the sacks were carried back home and hung behind the doors so that people passing by would prod them with their hands or feet so that the content mixed well.
+Once they removed the kefir, they added more fresh milk to ensure the fermentation process continued.
+These people enjoyed kefir for many years.
 They believed that the beverage prepared with it had magical properties.

 How did Kefir become well-known all over the world?

 However, around the 19th century, Russian doctors believed that kefir had excellent healing properties, like treating tuberculosis and other intestinal disorders, and published the first scientific research studies.
-To produce kefir grains, the source of the grains was required urgently to use this unique food for treating ailing patients.
-The Blandov brothers owned a Dairy in Moscow and properties in the Mountains of the Caucasus area.
-They were asked to gather the grains of kefir to be manufactured on a large scale in Moscow.
-Although it was not a straightforward process, finally, the grains were brought to Russia by princess Irina and the first bottles of kefir drink were on sale in Moscow in 1908.
-They were consumed especially for medicinal value.
+In order to produce kefir grains, it was urgently necessary to find a reliable source, as this unique food was being used for treating ailing patients.
+The Blandov brothers owned a dairy in Moscow and properties in the Caucasus Mountains.
+They received instructions to collect the kefir grains for large-scale manufacturing in Moscow.
+Although it was not a straightforward process, finally, the grains were brought to Russia by princess Irina, and the first bottles of kefir drink were on sale in Moscow in 1908.
+People primarily consumed them for their medicinal value.
 In the 1930s, commercial production began in copious quantities.

 Since the original method was not appropriate for large-scale manufacturing, scientific methods were used to obtain this healthy food.
 In the 1950s, VNIMI invented more straightforward ways, including fermentation, agitation, coagulation, ripening, and cooling in massive vessels.
 The Soviet Food Minister thanked Irina for bringing these valuable grains to Russia.
 Today, kefir is the most popularly used fermented milk in Russia.
-In modern times, kefir is manufactured commercially in Finland, Norway, Hungary, Poland, Bulgaria, Russia, and other places like the USA, West Germany, Canada, and Denmark.
+Today, Finland, Norway, Hungary, Poland, Bulgaria, Russia, and other places such as the USA, West Germany, Canada, and Denmark commercially manufacture kefir.

 What kefir grains look like and their health benefits

-Kefir grains look like small-size cauliflower, like wheat kernels.
-They are processed in such a way in leather sacks that they naturally ferment.
-These grains contain innumerable gelatinous micro-organisms and casein that are symbiotically grown together.
+Kefir grains resemble small cauliflowers, much like wheat kernels.
+Leather sacks process them so that they naturally ferment.
+These grains contain innumerable gelatinous microorganisms and casein that are symbiotically grown together.
 Yeast is also present in the grains.
 These microorganisms are beneficial for health and make kefir so different from other milk products cultured in diverse ways.
 This self-carbonated beverage has probiotic properties and medicinal benefits, for which the effervescent drink is so popular worldwide.
 It contains high calcium, magnesium, vitamin B12, K2, enzymes, folate and biotin, and other unique nutrients that boost immunity, increase bone density, fight allergies, support detoxification, and improve lactose digestion.

-Milk kefir grains are named differently in various places, like Kefir Yogurt, Snow Lotus, Kewra, The Grains of The Prophet Mohammad, Tibetan Mushroom, and Yogurt Plant name a few.
-It is a fantastic drink that is enjoyed by all.
+Milk kefir grains are named differently in various places, like Kefir Yogurt, Snow Lotus, Kewra, The Grains of The Prophet Mohammad, Tibetan Mushroom, and Yogurt Plant, to name a few.
+Everyone enjoys this fantastic drink.

 Where can you buy kefir grains?